 SOCIAL

 Issue Comment

-The Ancillary Accommodation will provide a dditional living space No. 4 Coogee Street,
+The Ancillary Accommodation will provide a additional living space No. 4 Coogee Street,

+enhancing the amenity of the occupiers.

 ECONOMIC

 Issue Comment

 The additional living area provided will create a cheap accommodation option for the family

 members of the owners of the subject lot.